iotaledger/integration-services/documentation/docs/basics/authentication/example_java.md

 First, request a nonce and supply your id.

 :::info
-You can find your current API version using the [http://localhost:3000/info](http://localhost:3000/info) endpoint.
+You can find the API version using the https://demo-integration-services.iota.cafe/ endpoint.
 This example uses `v0.1`.
 :::

 ```java